Fiber to the Curb (FTTC)

 What is FTTC?

-Fibre to the Curb (FTTC) refers to a connection variant in which the fibre optic network is extended to the cable branch at the roadside.
-From there, data is transmitted to the end customers via copper cable.
-FTTC combines the advantages of the high bandwidth of fibre optic cables on the so-called backhaul route with the existing copper infrastructure on the last mile.
-This allows faster internet connections to be provided without the need for a full-fibre connection to the end customer.
-The fibre connection up to the cable branch enables a high-performance connection to the Internet provider’s network.
+Fiber to the Curb (FTTC) refers to a connection variant in which the fiber optic network is extended to the cable junction on the side of the road.
+From there, data is transmitted to end customers via copper cables.
+FTTC combines the advantages of the high bandwidth of fiber optic cables on the so-called backhaul route with the existing copper infrastructure on the last mile.
+As a result, faster Internet connections can be provided without the need for a full fiber optic connection to end customers.
+The fiber optic connection to the cable distributor enables a powerful connection to the Internet provider's network.

-FTTC offers a cost-effective solution to provide high-speed internet in residential areas and neighbourhoods without the need to lay full fibre to the end-user.
-This enables faster delivery of broadband services and helps improve internet connectivity for end users.
-FTTC is an intermediate solution on the way to more widespread fibre connectivity and is an effective way to reap the benefits of fibre technology today.
+FTTC offers a cost-effective solution to provide fast Internet in residential areas and neighborhoods without the need to completely lay fiber optic cables to end customers.
+This enables faster delivery of broadband services and helps improve the Internet connection for end customers.
+FTTC is an interim solution on the way to a more comprehensive fiber optic connection and represents an effective way to take advantage of the benefits of fiber optic technology today.

 Technical requirements

-FTTC requires the extension of the fibre network to the cable branch.
-In addition, VDSL technology and vectoring are used to improve transmission speeds over the existing copper lines.
-The combination of a fibre connection up to the cable branch and the improved transmission technologies enables private households to benefit from fast internet connections with high bandwidths.
+FTTC requires the expansion of the fiber optic network to the cable junction.
+VDSL technology and vectoring are also used to improve transmission speeds over existing copper lines.
+The combination of a fiber optic connection to the cable distributor and improved transmission technologies enables private households to benefit from fast Internet connections with high bandwidths.

-• Faster internet connections without a full-fibre connection to the end customer
+• Faster Internet connections without a full fiber optic connection to end customers

-• Cost-efficient solution for high-speed internet in residential areas and neighbourhoods
+• Cost-effective solution for fast Internet in residential areas and neighborhoods

-• Faster delivery of broadband services and improved internet connectivity for end users
+• Faster delivery of broadband services and improved Internet connectivity for end customers

-• Exploiting the benefits of fibre technology already today
+• Using the benefits of fiber optic technology today

 Disadvantages of FTTC

-• More limited bandwidth compared to FTTH, as data is transmitted over copper cables
+• Limited bandwidth compared to FTTH as data transmission is carried out via copper cables

-• More limited scalability and future upgrade possibilities compared to a full-fibre connection
+• Reduced scalability and future upgrade options compared to a full fiber connection

 Conditions

-The implementation of FTTC requires the extension of the fibre network to the cable branch and the use of VDSL technology and vectoring.
-In addition, close cooperation between network operators and end customers is necessary to ensure optimal performance and bandwidth.
+Implementing FTTC requires the expansion of the fiber optic network to a cable distributor and the use of VDSL technology and vectoring.
+Close cooperation between network operators and end customers is also necessary to ensure optimal performance and bandwidth.